cue-lang/cue/doc/tutorial/kubernetes/README.md

 This is a common pattern.
 The `cue` tooling has been optimized for this use case.

-In this tutorial we will address the folowing topics:
+In this tutorial we will address the following topics:

 1. convert the given YAML files to CUE
 1. hoist common patterns to parent directories